Official-Codaisseur-Graduate/gitgud-client/README.md

 * The newly added query (step 1-4) can be extended to query more repository data from GitHub.

 ## Running the app locally
+> App has a Server and  Client in same repository.
+You need to install two npm_modules and run two scripts from two terminals.
 > Server needs to be launched with GitHub token to enable GitHub API requests. <br>
 > [See instructions to create GitHub token here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line). (don't forget to check user scopes)
 Once you've created a token on GitHub, copy it, you'll need id :) <br>